Gas lift: History

+Invented by Norman J. Rees and Albert W Zeuthen in 1956, Current Assignee ExxonMobil Oil Corp.
 Air lift uses compressed air to lift water in operations such as dredging and underwater archeology.
 It is also found in aquariums to keep water circulating.
 These forms of lift were used as far back as 1797 in mines to lift water from mine shafts.
 These systems used single point injection of air into the liquid stream, normally through a foot valve at the bottom of the string.
 Gas lift was used as early as 1864 in Pennsylvania to lift oil wells, also using compressed air, via an air pipe bringing the air to the bottom of the well.
 Air was used in Texas for large-scale artificial lift.
 In 1920 natural gas replaced air, lowering the risk of explosion.
 From 1929 until 1945 about 25000 patents were issued on different types of gas lift valves that could be used for unloading in stages.
 Some of these systems involved moving the tubing, or using wireline sinker bars to change the lift point.
 Others were spring operated valves.
 Ultimately, in 1944 W.R.
 King patented the pressurized bellows valve that is used today.
 In 1951 the sidepocket mandrel was developed for selectively positioning and retrieving gas lift valves with wireline.